mkrueger/PPLEngine/README.md

 ## PPL differences

-The aim is to be 100% compatible.
+The aim is to be as compatible as possible.

-* Added € as valid identifier character.
+* Added € as valid identifier character. (for UTF8 files)